-It may be necessary to acquire by purchase or by condemnation for fee simple interest or any lesser interest in and to such of the remaining properties or portions thereof in the Johnston Square Project not specifically designated for acquisition on the Property Acquisition Map, Exhibit 2, as may be deemed necessary and proper by the Commissioner of the Department of Housing and Community Development to effect the proper implementation of the project.
+It may be necessary to acquire, by purchase or by condemnation for urban renewal purposes, the fee simple interest or any lesser interest in and to properties not specifically designated for acquisition on the Property Acquisition map, Exhibit 2, as may be deemed necessary and proper by the Commissioner of the Department of Housing and Community Development to effect the proper implementation of the project.
 This may include:

-- (a) Any property in the Project Area containing a non-salvable structure, i.e., a structure which, in the opinion of the Commissioner of the Department of Housing and Community Development, cannot be economically rehabilitated. - (b) Any property the owner of which is unable or unwilling to comply or conform to the codes and ordinances of Baltimore City within 12 months from the date of written notice of the required improvements, the Department of Housing and Community Development, after due consideration that the property owner has failed to achieve substantial conformity with the codes and ordinances of Baltimore City may acquire such property pursuant to the Eminent Domain

-Law of this State as if the property had originally been planned for acquisition after 90 days written notice to the owner.
-The Department of Housing and Community Development reserves the right to acquire any such noncomplying property for a period of two (2) years from the date of said written 90 days notice by the Department of Housing and Community Development.

-(2) Rehabilitation by the Department of Housing and Community Development or others

-It may be necessary to acquire by purchase or condemnation the fee simple interest, or any lesser interest in and to such of the remaining properties not specifically designated for acquisition on the Property Acquisition Map in order to carry out rehabilitation by the Department of Housing and Community Development or for resale.

-These properties are being acquired because:
+- (a) any property in the project area containing a non-salvable structure, i.e., a structure which in the opinion of the Commission of the Department of Housing and Community Development cannot be economically rehabilitated. - (b) any property the owner of which is unable or unwilling to comply or conform to the codes and ordinances of Baltimore City with 12 months from the date of written notice of the required improvements.
+The Department of Housing and Community Development, after due consideration that the property owner has failed to achieve substantial conformity with the codes and ordinances of Baltimore City, may acquire such property pursuant to the Eminent Domain Law of this State as if the property had originally been planned for acquisition after 90 days written notice to the owner.
+The Department of Housing and Community Development reserves the right to acquire any such non-complying property for a period of two (2) years from the date of said written 90 days notice by the Department of Housing and Community Development. - (2) Rehabilitation by the Department of Housing and Community Development or others - (a) In areas designated for acquisition on the Property Acquisition Map, properties will be acquired by the Department of Housing and Community Development to achieve the objectives of the Urban Renewal Plan.
+Also, in such of the remaining properties not designated for acquisition on the Property Acquisition Map, and in addition to those properties enumerated in Section D.1.a.(1) above, it may be necessary to acquire by purchase or condemnation the fee simple interest, or any lesser interest, in order to carry out rehabilitation by the Department of Housing and Community Development. - (b) These properties are being acquired because: - i) It is necessary to make residential structures available for use for low- and moderate-income families; or

-- (a) It is necessary to make residential structures available for use for low- and moderate-income families; or - (b) rehabilitation on a structure-by-structure basis is infeasible, and assemblage of a group of properties is required to carry out objectives set forth in this Plan; or - (c) rehabilitation of individual, scattered properties is necessary in order to remove blighting influences from otherwise sound residential blocks. - b.
-Actions to be followed by the Department of Housing and Community Development Upon Acquisition of Properties

-Upon the acquisition of properties, the Department of Housing and Community Development will either:

-- (1) Demolish the structure or structures thereon and dispose of the land for redevelopment for uses in accordance with this Plan; or - (2) sell or lease the property subject to rehabilitation in conformance with the codes and ordinances of Baltimore City; or - (3) rehabilitate the property in conformance with the codes and ordinances of Baltimore City and dispose of property in accordance with applicable regulations.
-If sale cannot be consummated by the time rehabilitation is accomplished, property may be rented pending continuing sale efforts.
+- ii) rehabilitation on a structure-by-structure basis is infeasible, and assemblage of a group of properties is required to carry out the objectives set forth in this Plan; or - iii) rehabilitation of individual, scattered properties is necessary in order to remove blighting influences from otherwise sound residential blocks. - (3) Properties so to be acquired will be listed in Exhibit B, "Properties for Acquisition and Disposition for Rehabilitation". - b.
+Actions to be Followed by the Department of Housing and Community Development Upon Acquisition of Properties - (1) rehabilitate the property in conformance with the codes and ordinances of Baltimore City and the rehabilitation standards and objectives set forth in the Plan and dispose of property in accordance with the applicable regulations.
+If sale cannot be consummated by the time rehabilitation is accomplished, units shall be rented pending continuing sale efforts; or - (2) sell or lease the property subject to rehabilitation in conformance with the codes and ordinances of Baltimore City and the Property Rehabilitation Standards set forth in this Plan; or - (3) demolish the structure or structures thereon and dispose of the land for redevelopment uses in accordance with this Plan. - 2.
+Rehabilitation

-2. Rehabilitation